-The 1970s oil crisis did not play into favor for the Iso brand.
+The 1970s oil crisis did not play into favor for the company.
 Although this was not the core reason for the 1974 downfall of the Iso company.

 The brand itself just wasn’t considered exotic enough for the wealthy customers buying powerful GT cars in the 1960s and early 70s.
 Another contributing factor was their use of “generic” American powertrains.
 At their time of production, all other premium brands were using their own engines, making them more appealing and exclusive.

-Looking back, this was the great misconception of the time.
-The truth is, many American engines delivered more power and offered great reliabily.
-The American powertrains were not a weakness but added strength the Iso Grifo image.
+Looking back, this was a great misconception of the time.
+The truth is, many American engines delivered more power and offered great reliability.
+The American powertrains were not a weakness but added strength to the car’s image.

-Overall only 412 Iso Grifo were ever produced, making them a true rarity.
+Overall only 412 vehicles were ever produced, making them a true rarity.
 The most sought after are the Series II with the 7L V8 engine and the 5-speed manual transmission, as only 23 were produced.
 Even rarer still are the Targa versions with only 17 of them made.

 In today’s market with the newfound appreciation of the Iso brand and especially the Grifo, the price reflects the uniqueness of this car.